Executive Order 13636

 (d) “Independent regulatory agency” has the meaning given the term in 44 U.S.C.
 3502(5).

 (e) “Sector Coordinating Council” means a private sector coordinating council composed of representatives of owners and operators within a particular sector of critical infrastructure established by the National Infrastructure Protection Plan or any successor.

 (f) “Sector-Specific Agency” has the meaning given the term in Presidential Policy Directive-21 of February 12, 2013 (Critical Infrastructure Security and Resilience), or any successor.

 Sec.
 12. General Provisions. (a) This order shall be implemented consistent with applicable law and subject to the availability of appropriations.
-Nothing in this order shall be construed to provide an agency with authority for regulating the security of critical infrastructure in addition to or to a greater extent than the authority the agency has under existing law.
+Nothing in this order shall be construed to provide an agency with authority for regulating the security of critical infrastructure in addition to or to a greater Start Printed Page 11744extent than the authority the agency has under existing law.
 Nothing in this order shall be construed to alter or limit any authority or responsibility of an agency under existing law.